Also known as... The Gruffalo's Forest!

 25, 50, 100, 150, 200, 250 and 300 reads.

-Please see below the 'Fast words' we have learnt in Foundation so far this year.
+Please see the 'Fast words' sticker in your child's reading diary to see the words we have learnt in Foundation so far this year.

 Please encourage your child to read these words from sight.
 This will help their fluency of reading.

 If your child has to self isolate, here are some useful activities and lessons to keep them busy:

 Please encourage your child to read their reading book.
 Can they turn the pages, point to the words and spot the graphemes they know?
 Can they blend the phonemes to read the words?
 Can they go back and re-read sentences quickly?
 Can they answer who/what/why/when questions about the book?